maxim-nanarov/Vehicle-Hatzerim/README.md

 - Vehicle table modifier.
 - User manager.

-I want to Add to the add vehicle page the table I added for the
-vehicle schedual page which there's a specific table
-that takes two dates.

-- **OR** Find a way to get the starting date and corolate it with
-  the right hour
-- **OR** maybe try just to make the current format nicer to the
-  eye via css and conclude it there.

 Change the language from **English** to **Hebrew**.

 **There's a need to make the user only take one vehicle at a destiend time.**